-You will get notified by the indicator when it’s time to replace the filters, and trust me this is a priceless feature.
+You will get notified by the indicator when it’s time to replace the filters, and trust me, this is a priceless feature.

 The Aroma Pad is a feature reserved exclusively for the Levoit LV-H128 since Blueair devices are missing out on it.

 To be true, there are not a lot of air purifiers on the market that can provide this aromatherapy effect.
 It only takes a few drops of your favorite fragrance oil to turn your home or working space into a real oasis.
-So, not only the air will be cleaner but scented as well.
+So, not only will the air be cleaner but scented as well.

-Since both devices are different in shape, you’d expect them to have unalike airflow.
+Since both devices are different in shape, you’d expect them to have similar airflow.
 And you would be right.
 The cylindrical shape of the Blueair 411 allows it to have filters distributed all over the air purifier’s body.
 That way, the air comes through the bottom parts of the appliance, runs through the filters, and spreads out in the room through the upper holes.

 On the other hand, Levoit LV-H128 has a dual True HEPA filter placed on both sides of the appliance, where the air comes in.
-After the air gets filtered, the bars on the upper side release it out in the room.
+After the air gets filtered, the bars on the upper side release it out into the room.

 There is a two-year warranty coverage, provided by both of the manufacturers.
-You will be fully covered by the warranty only if you register on Blueair’s or Levoit’s website, straight upon the purchase.
+You will be fully covered by the warranty only if you register on Blueair’s or Levoit’s website straight upon the purchase.

 Now we’ve come to the most interesting part of this comparison.
 Even though both Blueair and Levoit have many similarities, this is the part where they differ a lot.
 It’s the filters and the filtration technology that makes the difference.